 Price mix is the combination of different ‘price-related variables’ determined by a producer to fix the price of the product or service he offers.
 These variables include the cost of making the product, the factors that influence the pricing decisions, the various pricing strategy, the pricing objectives, etc.

 Simplistically, price is the amount of money customers have to pay to obtain a product.
 That is, it is the economic value of a product expressed in monetary terms.
-A well-chosen price can attain the financial objectives of a firm, adapt to given the market realities, and conform to other elements of the marketing mix (product quality, distribution issues, promotion challenges).
+A well-chosen price can help the firm attain its financial objectives, adapt to the market realities, and conform to other elements of the marketing mix (product quality, distribution issues, promotion challenges).

 The product’s price stipulates the product’s future, customer acceptability and is an instrument against the competitors.
 Thus, it should be weighed above other marketing elements since it is the only marketing mix component that generates revenue while other elements create cost.